 Expand to lateral movement where catchers shuffle left or right.
 Throwers must lead receivers slightly so the disc arrives where they will be.
 This introduces timing concepts crucial for games.

 Create a drill where one partner moves in random patterns and the other mirrors them.
-The thrower delivers the disc while both players move.
+The thrower delivers the disc while both students move.
 This prepares students for constant motion during competitive play.
+You can also check out our guide on How to Teach Ultimate Frisbee in Middle School PE, so that you may have a clear structure that builds student confidence and skill development at every stage.

 Step 5: Build Accuracy and Distance